simple-starters/demo-new-accelerators/README.md

-# Sample accelerators for the new ACC Engive v2
+# Sample accelerators for the new Accelerator Engine v2

 ### Spring Cloud Function Serverless JVM/Native App on Knative: k8s/knative-function-acc